peace195/aspect-based-sentiment-analysis/README.md

 I specialize in restaurants domain.
 You can see final results of contest in [1][2].
 The purpose of this project are:

-* Aspect based sentiment analysis
+* Aspect based sentiment analysis.
 * A sample of bidirectional LSTM (tensorflow 1.2.0).
 * A sample of picking some special units of a recurrent network (not all units) to train and predict their labels.
 * Compare between struct programming and object-oriented programming in Deep Learning model.